karelxfi/sqd-docs/docs-mintlify/subsquid-network/reference/starknet-api.md

   constructorCalldata
 }
 ```
-A valid field selector for transactions is a JSON that has a subset of these fields as keys and `true` as values, e.g. `{"transactionHash": true, "type": true, "calldata": true}`.
+A valid field selector for transactions is a JSON that has a subset of these fields as keys and `true` as values, e.g. `\{"transactionHash": true, "type": true, "calldata": true\}`.

 ### Event fields